 The function of the respiratory roots (pneumatophores) has also been elucidated.
 They have lenticels with fine openings that are unwettable and therefore permeable to air but not to water.
 When the respiratory roots are completely immersed in water, the oxygen in their intercellulars is consumed by respiration and a negative pressure is created because the easily soluble CO2 escapes into the water.
 As soon as the breathing roots emerge from the water, pressure equalization occurs and air containing oxygen is drawn in.
 The O2 content in the intercellulars of the breathing roots therefore fluctuates periodically between 10 and 20%.

 The mangroves, together with their fauna, the many fiddler crabs and with the mangrove fish (Periophthalmus) crawling on the trees, are a particularly interesting ecosystem that belongs neither to the sea nor to the mainland.
 Due to timber exploitation (charcoal burning) and the expansion of crab farming, the mangroves are severely endangered in many places and the coastal regions of the ever-humid tropics have been deserted (◘ Fig. E-40a).
-Thus, protection against tsunamis is lacking.
+Thus, protection against disastrous tsunamis is lacking.
 In addition, there is contamination from offshore oil and gas extraction (◘ Fig. E-40b).

-9 Beach formations - Psammobiome
+9 Shore formations - Psammobiome

-The beach formation of the tropical coasts offers lesser peculiarities.
-Behind the vegetationless zone exposed to wave action, plants with long stolons follow on the sand, of which Ipomoea pescaprae and Canavalia rosea (◘ Fig. E-41) are common, as are the halophytes Sesuvium portulacastrum, Batis maritima, and Sporobolus virginicus.
-Inland, outside the saltwater influence, the sand in the tropics is very rapidly established by shrubs and trees.
-These are species whose buoyant fruits are found in the drift ejecta of all tropical coasts.
+Sandy shore formations of the tropical coasts offer lesser peculiarities.
+Behind the vegetationless zone exposed to wave action, plants with long runners follow on the sand, of which Ipomoea pescaprae and Canavalia rosea (◘ Fig. E-41) are common, as are the halophytes Sesuvium portulacastrum, Batis maritima, and Sporobolus virginicus.
+Inland, outside the saltwater influence, the sand in the tropics is very rapidly becomes covered by shrubs and trees.
+These are species whose floating fruits are found in the tidemark of all tropical coasts.
 Terminalia catappa (◘ Fig. E-42a; its fruits in Fig. E-42b) is a typical representative; the coconut palm might also be added (◘ Fig. E-42c), though today palms are almost all planted.

-◘ Fig. E-40 a: Shrimp breeding pools at Playa near the town of Machala, Pacific coast of Ecuador, after total deforestation of the mangrove (photo: Rafiqpoor); b: dead mangrove trees due to oil pollution in Venezuela (photo: Breckle).
+◘ Fig. E-40 a: Shrimp breeding pools at Playa near the town of Machala, Pacific coast of Ecuador, after total deforestation of the mangrove (photo: Rafiqpoor); b: Dead mangrove trees due to oil pollution in Venezuela (photo: Breckle).

 ◘ Fig. E-41 A very salt-tolerant Fabaceae (Canavalia rosea) creeping on calcareous sand, with stolons up to 6 m long (a), with inflorescence (b) on the beach of a small island off Saba, Borneo (photos: Rafiqpoor).